 Vance was a fan-favorite at Kingfish games, which are played about an hour away from Milwaukee.
 He even got into dance battles fans during the season.

-The Kingfish baseball team had their 2020 season delayed due to the coronavirus pandemic and COVID-19 outbreak.
-But if the summer league team needs a spark for the playoffs, you better believe they can call Vance for some in-game entertainment from the bullpen or even on top of the dugout.
+The Kingfish baseball team's 2020 season was delayed due to the coronavirus pandemic and COVID-19 outbreak.
+But if the summer league team ever needs a spark for the playoffs, you better believe they can call Vance for some in-game entertainment from the bullpen or even on top of the dugout.